-''' NRAYRN = ray number = starting region MLATTC = starting lattice cell MMAT = material of starting region = reference kinetic energy of the ray (GeV) XX, YY, ZZ = current ray position (the first time: ray starting point) = distance of current ray position from z-axis (cm) = distance of current ray position from the origin (cm) THETAP = polar angle between the current ray position vector and the z-axis (radians) PHIPOS = azimuthal!angle of the current ray position vector around the z-axis (radians) TXX, TYY, TZZ = ray direction cosines THETAD = polar angle between the ray and the z-axis (radians) PHIDIR = azimuthal!angle of ray around the z-axis (radians) ETADIR = pseudo-rapidity of ray direction with respect to the direction defined by option BEAM- \begin{array}{c} {\sf POS} \\ {\sf MREGLD} \ = \ {\sf number} \ {\sf of} \ {\sf next} \ {\sf region} \ {\sf traversed} \ {\sf by} \ {\sf ray} \end{array} MLATLD = number of next lattice cell traversed by ray MMATLD = material of next region MATNAM = name of material of next region IDISC = 0 unless next region is blackhole = distance traversed from last point to the current ray position ALAMDI = distance traversed from last point to the current ray position, in units of high energy nucleon inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDP = distance traversed from last point to the current ray position, in units of high energy pion inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDN = distance traversed from last point to the current ray position, in units of maximum neutron inelastic mean free paths (i.e., at 200 MeV) ALAMDG = distance traversed from last point to the current ray position, in units of maximum photon mean free paths (i.e., at the so-called Compton minimum).
+''' NRAYRN = ray number MREG = starting region MLATTC = starting lattice cell MMAT = material of starting region = reference kinetic energy of the ray (GeV) EKIN XX, YY, ZZ = current ray position (the first time: ray starting point) R.2 = distance of current ray position from z-axis (cm) R.3 = distance of current ray position from the origin (cm) THETAP = polar angle between the current ray position vector and the z-axis (radians) PHIPOS = azimuthal!angle of the current ray position vector around the z-axis (radians) TXX, TYY, TZZ = ray direction cosines THETAD = polar angle between the ray and the z-axis (radians) PHIDIR = azimuthal!angle of ray around the z-axis (radians) ETADIR = pseudo-rapidity of ray direction with respect to the direction defined by option BEAMPOS MREGLD = number of next region traversed by ray MLATLD = number of next lattice cell traversed by ray MMATLD = material of next region MATNAM = name of material of next region IDISC = 0 unless next region is blackhole = distance traversed from last point to the current ray position ALAMDI = distance traversed from last point to the current ray position, in units of high energy nucleon inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDP = distance traversed from last point to the current ray position, in units of high energy pion inelastic mean free paths (at the reference kinetic energy of the ray) ALAMDN = distance traversed from last point to the current ray position, in units of maximum neutron inelastic mean free paths (i.e., at 200 MeV) ALAMDG = distance traversed from last point to the current ray position, in units of maximum photon mean free paths (i.e., at the so-called Compton minimum).
 Note: if the EMF option (p.
-106) has not been requested, explicitly or implicitly by default, ALAMDG has always zero value ALAMDR = distance traversed from last point to the current ray position, in units of radiation lengths.
-Note: if the EMF option has not been requested, explicitly or implicitly by default, ALAMDR is calculated but only in an approximate way DEKMIP = energy lost from last point to the current ray position by a minimum ionising muon GMOCM2 = distance traversed from last point to the current ray position in g/cm^2 DELAGE = time elapsed from last point to the current ray position in sec (i.e., distance divided by speed of light) '''
+107) has not been requested, explicitly or implicitly by default, ALAMDG has always zero value ALAMDR = distance traversed from last point to the current ray position, in units of radiation lengths.
+Note: if the EMF option has not been requested, explicitly or implicitly by default, ALAMDR is calculated but only in an approximate way DEKMIP = energy lost from last point to the current ray position by a minimum ionising muon \texttt{GMOCM2} = distance traversed from last point to the current ray position in g/cm^2 DELAGE = time elapsed from last point to the current ray position in sec (i.e., distance divided by speed of light) RCMTOT = cumulative distance traversed so far in cm ALITOT = cumulative distance traversed so far, in units of high energy nucleon inelastic mean free paths ALPTOT = cumulative distance traversed so far, in units of high energy pion inelastic mean free paths ALNTOT = cumulative distance traversed so far, in units of maximum neutron inelastic mean free paths '''

-RAY pseudo-particles 373
+RAY pseudo-particles 377